 More than 13% – You are being cheated.

 It was like this when we bought Thali Kodi for my wife and a Short Chain for me.
 I saved my hard earned money of Rs.
 3,816 from the Jewellers.

 |Person||Thali Kodi||Short Chain||Time Taken|

 We decided to exchange the unused rings and bangles for the new gold.
-Joy Alukkas charged 1% of melting / usage charges (?) on the gold while exchanging.
+Joy Alukkas charged 1% of melting/usage charges (?) on the gold while exchanging.
 I was surprised.
 I argued with them that these are KDM jewels and I won’t pay a single paise.
-The manager told that he would accept the jewels from Joy Alukkas without melting charges, but not from other jewellers.
+The manager told that he would accept the jewels from Joy Alukkas without melting charges, but not from other jewelers.
 After negotiating for few more minutes, he agreed to take the gold for exchange without any charges.

 Many people that I know, would bargain with street vendors, fish markets etc for few rupees, but reluctant to bargain in a Jewelry shop.
 My mom is one of them.
 Why is that?.
-Couple of reasons, that I came to know.
+A couple of reasons, that I came to know.

 |Get the Free Email Newsletter or subscribe via PubSubHubbub PuSH API or Atom Feed or RSS Feed to stay in touch and receive the newest updates.
 No spam guaranteed.
 Unsubscribe any time.|